The Lady of the Sea "Cynara"

 Restoration Project of Cynara

-Click here for details on the Cynara restoration project
+Click here for details on the "Sinara" restoration project

-The flagship of the Riviera Group, Cynara is a wonderful treasure the world has entrusted to us.
-Our dream was to return this ship to its original condition as much as possible and launch it again into the beautiful Sagami Bay, which is a sailing venue for the Tokyo Olympics and overlooks Mt.
+The flagship of the Riviera Group, Cinara is a wonderful treasure the world has entrusted to us.
+Our dream was to return the ship to its original condition as much as possible and launch it again into the beautiful Sagami Bay, which is a sailing venue for the Tokyo Olympics and overlooks Mt.
 Fuji.
-We have been holding on to this dream ever since we launched the restoration project in February 2015, and Cynara was 2 years old when she started the restoration work from the sea in January 90.
+We have been holding on to this dream ever since we launched a restoration project in February 2015, and since Cinara was 2 years old in January 90, when she started the restoration work from the sea.

 The 1920s were at the height of the construction and design of British sailing vessels, and they are a living example of traditional technology and creativity.
 The restoration of this yacht, a testimony to the work of the people who built it and the finest craftsmanship that has been going on for over 90 years, was a truly rewarding project.

 Classic Yacht Revival

 Built in 1927 by the then-largest shipbuilding company Camper and Nicholsons near Southampton, England, the sailing ship "Cinara" was born.